Hi and welcome to this restorative class.

 Deepening the breath again.

-Come back to center.
+And exhale come back to center.

 Now extend the left arm to the side.

-Bend the right knee.
+Bend the right knee,

-Bring the right palm right beneath the right shoulder.
+Bring the right palm right beneath the right shoulder,

-And then slowly send the right foot over the left one to the other side.
+And then slowly send the right foot over the left one to the other side,

 Raise the hips up to face the side or even the ceiling.

-Relaxing the neck and head.
+And stay here relaxing the neck and head.

 Great job.